MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-security-key-windows.md

 The following scenarios aren't supported:

+- Signing in or unlocking a Windows device with a passkey in Microsoft Authenticator.
 - Windows Server Active Directory Domain Services (AD DS) domain-joined (on-premises only devices) deployment.
 - RDP, VDI, and Citrix scenarios using a security key other than [webauthn redirection](/azure/virtual-desktop/authentication).
 - S/MIME using a security key.
 - "Run as" using a security key.
 - Log in to a server using a security key.
 - If you haven't used your security key to sign in to your device while online, you can't use it to sign in or unlock offline.
-- Signing in or unlocking a Windows 10 device with a security key containing multiple Microsoft Entra accounts.
+- Signing in or unlocking a Windows device with a security key containing multiple Microsoft Entra accounts.
 This scenario utilizes the last account added to the security key.
 WebAuthN allows users to choose the account they wish to use.
 - Unlock a device running Windows 10 version 1809.
 For the best experience, use Windows 10 version 1903 or higher.

 ## Prepare devices